About

 In the Spring and Fall of 2008, three fellows from the University of Iowa’s School of Library and Information Science’s Digital Librarianship Program worked to expand CLIP’s digital collections.

 Since the fall of 2016, the State Historical Society, Inc., has provided funding that has allowed for substantial expansion of the CLIP website and processing of the digital archival materials.
+In 2024, the Carnegie Libraries in Iowa Project moved to Cornell College.
 In addition, CLIP’s mission is supported by the State Library of Iowa.

 2021, State Library of Iowa CLIP Statement

-The following graduate students and volunteers have contributed to CLIP research:
+The following University of Iowa graduate students have contributed to CLIP research:

 Mark F. Anderson, 2002